 Cheapest rates in Florida for most plan tiers

-One of the best options for Medicare advantage plans nationwide
+One of the best options for Medicare Advantage plans nationwide

 cons

-Does not offer higher coverage levels compared to competitors
+No higher coverage levels compared to competitors

 Requires you to choose a primary care physician